Consistency & Recovery

 SortedDataFileWriterTx.execute(…) -

-Naming: property counter assigns
+Naming: manifest counter assigns

-segmentId-delta-XXX.cachebefore write; if a crash happens before commit, the reader treats missing files as empty, so boot remains safe. -
+vNN-delta-NNNN.cachebefore write; if a crash happens before commit, the reader treats missing files as empty, so boot remains safe. -

 Main SST (chunked) + sparse index ("scarce index")